sbeam-dev/SbeamRSS/README.md

   - [x] Put on Beta testing
   - [ ] Feed filtering
   - [x] Search articles(Working on)
-  - [ ] Favorite articles(Upcoming)
+  - [x] Favorite articles
   - [ ] Advanced filter options when viewing the feeds list
   - [ ] Optimization for tablets

 ## Known Defects

 + Text can't be selected in reading page.
 Waiting for the flutter_html package to implement this feature.
++ The Scrollbar in reading page can't be updated instantly.
+It's a workaround to avoid severe performance issue.
 + If you have other suggestions, feel free to open an issue!

 ## Some technical detail

-After the recent commit, we switched from the dev branch to the latest stable branch of flutter(1.17).
+We use the latest stable branch of flutter(1.17).
 The used pub packages can be found in `pubspecs.yaml`.
 Pull requests are welcomed.